 Why we picked the Kandypens Elite:

-When the Elite debuted in 2017, it was one of KandyPen’s top-of-the-line pens.
+When the Elite debuted in 2017, it was one of KandyPens’ top-of-the-line pens.
 It also came with an equally top-of-the-line price at $140, though.
-Recently, that’s changed: Kandypens cut the price by 40 percent, and at the current price, the Elite is just too good to pass up.
+Now nearly two years old, it’s about $80 cheaper, and that is too good of a deal to pass up.

 The Elite ships with two different coils, one ceramic-lined with a ceramic plate heater at the bottom, and the other one quartz-lined with dual quartz rods.
 Vapor production is superb, especially with the quartz atomizer, and four different heat settings make very efficient use of concentrate and wax.
 Whereas we experienced harsh hits with many of the pens we tried, the Elite (and the ceramic coil especially) was smooth as butter.